Top Nutrients for Anxiety In Kids (video)

 B6

-The entire B family of vitamins is critical for nervous system health, detoxification, and energy production.
-A body under stress will burn through its B vitamins and can quickly become depleted.
+Since Bs are so involved in stress, a body under chronic stress will burn through its B vitamins and can quickly become depleted.

 One caution about B vitamin supplements is that I have seen them cause increased agitation in some kids, especially B6, folate, and B12.
 Typically I find this to be a sign they're not being absorbed into cells well.
 An Organic Acid Test can shed some light.
 I tend to work on detoxification first with kids who react poorly to B vitamins.
-They still need them, they just aren't absorbing them well.
+They still need them, they just aren't absorbing them and using them well.
 Detoxification seems to enhance absorption.

 Zinc

-Zinc is required for at least 100 different enzymes to function in the body including those that support detoxification, growth, digestion, and the creation of hormones and neurotransmitters.
-A lot of processes slow down when zinc is insufficient!
+Zinc is required for at least 100 different enzymes to function in the body including those that support detoxification, immune function, growth, digestion, and the creation of hormones and neurotransmitters.

 Protein